What is an encroachment permit?

 An encroachment permit authorizes the applicant to perform work within the City’s right of way, construct approved facilities, or conduct specified activities.
 The encroachment permit is not a property right like an easement, nor does it confer a property right.
 Therefore, it does not transfer with the sale of real personal property.

-Individuals, companies, contractors, corporations, utilities and other agencies proposing to conduct any activity within, under, or over the city’s right of way are required to obtain an encroachment permit.
+Anyone proposing to conduct any activity within, under, or over the city’s right of way are required to obtain an encroachment permit, examples include:

 - Examples of events requiring non-construction encroachment permit are neighborhood block events or items placed upon the sidewalk.

 - The downtown encroachment permit application is for downtown merchant sidewalk use.
 The downtown area encompasses Church, School, and Sacramento Streets from Lodi Avenue to Locust Street, Walnut, Oak, Pine, Elm, and Locust (south side) Streets from Church Street to the Union Pacific Railroad tracks.

 - Special event encroachment permit is for events within the public right-of-way proposing closure of streets and/or sidewalks.